 When we last published on CHRY, wefox was its largest position (valued at £188.8m at end December 2023).
 CHRY wrote down the value by £62.3m as at the end of March 2024, citing a strategic repositioning within the business, amongst other factors.
-On 6 March 2024, wefox announced that founder Julian Teicke would become non-executive president of the company and that Mark Hartigan had been appointed as CEO and executive chairman.
+On 6 March 2024, wefox announced that founder Julian Teicke would become non-executive president (a leadership role without day-to-day management responsibilities) of the company and that Mark Hartigan had been appointed as CEO and executive chairman.